jasmine/jasmine/Contribute.markdown

 ...will install all of the Ruby dependencies.

-To install the Node dependencies, you will need Node.js, Npm, and [Grunt](http://gruntjs.com/) (including the grunt-cli).
+To install the Node dependencies, you will need Node.js, Npm, and [Grunt](http://gruntjs.com/) (including the [grunt-cli](https://github.com/gruntjs/grunt-cli).

     $ npm install --local